awsdocs/aws-kms-developer-guide/doc_source/alias-access.md

 To create an alias, the principal needs the following permissions for both the alias and for the associated CMK\.
 + `kms:CreateAlias` for the alias\.
 Provide this permission in an IAM policy that is attached to the principal who is allowed to create the alias\.

   The following example policy statement specifies a particular alias in a `Resource` element\.
-But you can list multiple alias ARNs, specify an alias pattern, such as "test\*", or specify a `Resource` value of `"*"` to allow the principal to create any alias in the account and Region\.
+But you can list multiple alias ARNs or specify an alias pattern, such as "test\*"\.
+You can also specify a `Resource` value of `"*"` to allow the principal to create any alias in the account and Region\.
 Permission to create an alias can also be included in a `kms:Create*` permission for all resources in an account and Region\.

   ```
   {